ChaserSystems/terraform-google-discriminat-ilb/README.md

 ## Next Steps

 * [Understand how to configure the enhanced Firewall Rules](https://chasersystems.com/discrimiNAT/gcp/config-ref/) after deployment from our main documentation.
+* If using **Shared VPCs**, read [our guide](https://chasersystems.com/discrimiNAT/gcp/shared-vpc/) on creating and overriding the service account needed for it.
 * Contact our DevSecOps at devsecops@chasersystems.com for queries at any stage of your journey – even on the eve of a pentest!

 ## Discover